bartvanhoey/Usefulness/Documents/VsCode.md

 Go to File -> Preferences -> Settings
 Search for **Post Commit Command** and select **push** in Git:Post Commit Command dropdown

+## On a Mac

+### Create a Quick Action to open a Folder in VsCode with Finder

+1. Open Launchpad
+2. Search for `Automator`and open it
+3. Select Quick Action
+4. Search for `Open Finder items` and drag and drop it
+5. Set workflow to Finder => in any application (choose Finder.app)
+6. Choose a Custom Image if you want to
+7. Set the Open Finder Items to VsCode
+8. Save the Quick Action.
+File -> Save

+### Remove Keybinding that closes Application keyboard shortcut in VS Code

+1. Settings -> Keyboard Shortcuts -> Search for CTRL+Q that closes Application
+2. Remove the keybinding

+### Remove CTRL+C Keybinding that closes Terminal
+1. Settings -> Keyboard Shortcuts -> Search for CTRL+C that closes Terminal
+2. Remove the keybinding

+### CTRL+Z Shortcut Stops a Process in the Terminal